Saturday, June 1, 2013

 Hide and Seek (Ian Rankin, 1990)

-When in Knots & Crosses Rebus discovered that his daughter had been kidnapped, his first response was a pathetic whining "Jesus Christ.
+When in Knots & Crosses Rebus discovered that his daughter had been kidnapped, his first response was a pathetic whining, "Jesus Christ.
 Help me, oh help me....
 Dear God, let her be safe.
 Dear God, let her live."
-In this one he returns to the crime scene on a routine inspection (I think) and realizes that somebody has added some Zodiac signs type of shit to the previously painted pentagram on the wall.
+In this one, he returns to the crime scene on a routine inspection (I think) and realises that somebody has added some Zodiac signs type of shit to the previously painted pentagram on the wall.
 And, since the paint is still fresh, what do you think his reaction would be this time?
 I quote: "Superstitious to his core, Rebus turned on his heels and fled, not bothering to relock the door behind him."

 ??!???